critical-path/authors/README.md

 ## Using authors with arguments

-From any directory, run `authors` with one or more arguments, where each argument is the name of a person who has contributed to your project.
-The result will be a file containing the names that you provide.
+From any directory, run `authors` with one or more arguments, where each argument is the name of someone who has contributed to your project.
+The result will be an `AUTHORS` file containing the names that you provide.

 ```
 authors first-author second-author third-author nth-author